ruiProg/MobilAll/README.md

-Information retrieval for a potential application, hereby named _MobilAll_, using data from universities, cost of living and mobility flows provided by _UNESCO_.
+Information retrieval development for a potential application, hereby named _MobilAll_, using data from universities, cost of living and mobility flows provided by _UNESCO_.

 ---